christopherobin/mage/lib/modules/session/Readme.md

 User Commands
 --------------

-### isValidSession(sessionKey, callback(err, isValid))
+### isValid(sessionKey, callback(err))

 #### Description

 Check if a session key still exists in the session datastore.
-This can be useful in combination with the [ident module](../ident) if you wish to persist sessions on the client (using cookies or local storage), and you want to check the validity of the stored session key when the user returns to the application
+This can be useful in combination with the [ident module](../ident) if you wish to persist sessions on the client (using cookies or local storage), and you want to check the validity of the stored session key when the user returns to the application.

 #### Arguments